AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/21_ES2019_what_is_coming.md

 ## Array.prototype.flat() / Array.prototype.flatMap()

 `Array.prototype.flat()` will flatten the array recursively up to the depth that we specify.
-If no dept argument is specified, 1 is the default value.
+If no depth argument is specified, 1 is the default value.
 We can use `Infinity` to flatten all nested arrays.

 ```js
 const letters = ['a', 'b', ['c', 'd', ['e', 'f']]];